25 Essential Things to Know About Car Insurance in the U.S. (2025)

 1. Collision Coverage

-• Pays to repair or replace your car after an accident, regardless of fault.
+Pays to repair or replace your vehicle after an accident, no matter who was at fault.

 2. Comprehensive Coverage

-• Covers theft, fire, weather damage, falling objects, animal collisions, and vandalism.
+Covers non-collision damage: theft, weather, fire, falling objects, vandalism, or animal impact.

 4. Medical Payments or Personal Injury Protection (PIP)